Last Updated on October 29, 2023

-Pellegrini Stieda syndrome is presence of pain and limitations of movement of knee in a patient with previous injury to medial collateral ligament of knee, due to ossification of the femoral attachment.
+Pellegrini Stieda syndrome is the presence of pain and limitations of movement of the knee in the patient with a previous injury to the medial collateral ligament of knee, due to ossification of the femoral attachment.
 The calcified lesion is known as Pellegrini Stieda lesion or sign.

 Most of the cases of Pellegrini Stieda lesions are not symptomatic, and Pellegrini Stieda syndrome is said to exist when the lesion becomes symptomatic i.e. pain and restriction of movements.